DRINKERS are being encouraged to cut their booze consumption during Alcohol-Free Week.

 A website has been set up at www.alcoholfreeweek.co.uk to help those taking up the challenge.
 The website offers facts about alcohol, how it affects the body, tips on drinking wisely, suggestions on alternatives to drinking alcohol and a chance to win a case of alcohol-free beer every day during Alcohol-Free Week.

 John Risby, who launched The Alcohol-Free Shop in May 2006, said: "A lot of people make new year's resolutions to reduce their alcohol intake, lose weight and improve their fitness but after a few weeks, often their good intentions fail.
-Lent is a good time to give it
+Lent is a good time to give it another go.

 "Health experts say that even moderate drinkers should have at least two alcohol-free days a week.
 We're hoping that, during Alcohol-free Week, people will avoid alcohol on at least one day and that avoiding alcohol at least some of the time will become a lifestyle choice."